RahulPatnaik/botpress/README.md

 ~~~

-Paste the above code snippet in your html file for the website.
+Paste the above code snippet in your HTML file for the website.

 #### NOTE:
 Make sure to add a ```trigger``` node at the start of your botpress flowchart.